DPBayes/dpdl/README.md

 ## TODO

+- [ ] Verify that zeroing the head works
+- [ ] Use steps instead of epochs to avoid problems with Opacus sample rate
 - [ ] Properly arrange GPU bindings
 - [ ] Batch size finder
 - [ ] Repeat experiments with different seeds (do in CLI instead?)